groue/GRMustache/README.md

 	  {{/mother}}
 	{{/me}}

-When a key is missed, it is looked into the enclosing context.
+When a key is missed, it is looked for in the enclosing context.
 This is the base mechanism for templates like:

 	{{!
 If there is a title, render it in a <h1> tag }}
 	{{#title}}